 Henry River Mill Village

 Located outside of Hildebran, along the Henry River in eastern Burke County, are the remnants of the mill village that was built around the Henry River Cotton Mill.
-Last spring the abandoned village served as the set for "District 12" in the filming of the drama "The Hunger Games," released across the country this spring.
+Last spring the abandoned village served as the set for "District 12" in the filming of the drama "The Hunger Games," released across the country in the spring of 2012.